 Other areas of counselling I deal with

 The sessions are for 60 minutes, and cost £60 for individual and £70 for couples.
-The fee's are worked out on a sliding scale, depending on a client's financial circumstances; to be negotiated between Therapist (Leslie Stanberry) and client.
-There are time's when I would be able to see a client at home, again, to be negotiated between Therapist (Leslie Stanberry) and client; at the request of a client, parents or carers of a potential client, but would have to add on travel expenses for this.
-The environment I work from at Ladbroke Grove is conducive for people with Autism Spectrum Disorder (ASD)’s.
+The fees are worked out on a sliding scale, depending on a client's financial circumstances; to be negotiated between Therapist (Leslie Stanberry) and client.
+There are times when I would be able to see a client at home, again, to be negotiated between Therapist (Leslie Stanberry) and client; at the request of a client, parents or carers of a potential client, but would have to add on travel expenses for this.
+The environment I work from at Ladbroke Grove is conducive for people with Autism Spectrum Disorders (ASDs).

-I currently practice from this locations: The Ladbroke Grove Autism Centre which is run by the National Autistic society.
+I currently practice from this location: The Ladbroke Grove Autism Centre which is run by the National Autistic society.

-I am happy to conduct sessions online via video conferencing, indeed, clients with Autism and other Spectrum Disorders may prefer this environment.
-Furthermore online counselling overcomes barriers that may preclude others from seeking therapy.
-For example, individuals residing in rural or remote areas where there is no counselling services can benefit from the accessibility of online counselling.
+I am happy to conduct sessions online via video conferencing or via telephone, indeed, clients with Autism and other Spectrum Disorders may prefer this environment.
+Furthermore online or telephone counselling overcomes barriers that may preclude others from seeking therapy.
+For example, individuals residing in rural or remote areas where there is no counselling services can benefit from the accessibility of online or telephone counselling.